freelawproject/doctor/README.md

 The service currently supports the following tools:

+1. Extract text from PDF, RTF, DOC, DOCX, or WPD, HTML, TXT files.
+1. OCR text from a scanned PDF.
+1. Get page count for a PDF document.
 1. Convert audio files from wma, ogg, wav to MP3.
+1. Create a thumbnail of the first page of a PDF (for use in Open Graph tags)
-2. Convert an image or images to a PDF.
+1. Convert an image or images to a PDF.
-3. Identify the mime type of a file.
+1. Identify the mime type of a file.
-4. OCR text from an image PDF.
-5. Extract text from PDF, RTF, DOC, DOCX, or WPD, HTML, TXT files.
-6. Create a thumbnail of the first page of a PDF.
-7. Get page count for a document.

 A brief description and curl command for each endpoint is provided below.

 ## Extractors

-##### Endpoint: /extract/doc/text/
+### Endpoint: /extract/doc/text/

 Given a document, extract out the text and assorted metadata.
 Supports the following document types: